Nemzag/Gheg-Both/Critic's_of_sq_AL.md

 ## The Gheg Albanian have many poly sound's & letters :

-Ling to my vorð‑premsh article, sorry it's in Albnaian.
+Ling to my vorð‑premsh article, sorry it's in Albanian.

 Also when I look is prefix section I will say that he don’t have any clue of semantic & etymology of Shkyp term’s of Latin, Greek, Semitic, Slavic origin, because if he had learned & ana‑lyzed them, like I did in the past at shcool, on courses and on internet, he will know that per‑, ob‑, dis‑, ad‑ and many other’s are prefix in Latin and should have been added to dictionary.